Millennial AI

 Intelligence informs strategy.
 It doesn't replace it.

-This engagement builds and operates your competitive intelligence infrastructure.
+This engagement builds and runs your competitive intelligence infrastructure.
 Adjacent needs are scoped separately.

 Go-to-market strategy or repositioning

 Intelligence will show where competitors are vulnerable and where your positioning is weak.
-Deciding what to do about it (messaging changes, pricing adjustments, market entry sequencing) is a strategy engagement, not an intelligence one.
+Deciding what to do about it — messaging changes, pricing adjustments, market entry sequencing — is a separate strategy engagement.

 Primary research (customer interviews, surveys)

 Our system focuses on publicly available and semi-public signals.
-Primary research to validate hypotheses or gather direct customer or prospect perspectives is a separate engagement.
+Primary research to validate hypotheses or gather direct customer feedback is outside this scope.

 Internal data integration